BU-Spark/ds-mpo-bikes/README.md

 # MPO-Bluebikes

-This repository contains a software pipeline to analyze the relationship between Bluebikes trips and MBTA transit accessibility in Metro Boston.
-The project is part of a collaborative effort with the Boston Region Metropolitan Planning Organization (MPO) to support data-driven planning for multimodal transportation.
+This repository contains code and analysis to explore how Bluebikes trips connect with MBTA transit across Metro Boston.
+It includes data cleaning, trip classification, travel time comparisons across different transportation modes, and visualizations that highlight where multimodal trips work well together.
+The project supports the Boston Region MPO in understanding and improving multimodal travel options in the region.

 There are currently three core tasks this project addresses:
 1. Cleaning and preparing Bluebikes trip data and MBTA GTFS access points for analysis